 The prerequisites for courses indicate approximate placement levels.
 One year of high school foreign language is generally considered the equivalent of one college semester.
-Students are advised to consult the director of undergraduate studies if they believe the recommended course is inappropriate.
+Students are advised to consult the GER Program Coordinator if they believe the recommended course is inappropriate.